What you need to get started: Crochet

 Crochet magazines are also a great place to find patterns and advice.

-Have I tempted you to have a go?
-Most people who always say they wish they could crochet are pleasantly surprised how easy it is once they get started.
+Have I tempted you to have a go at crochet?
+In my experience most people who say they wish they could crochet are pleasantly surprised how easy it is once they get started.

 Enjoy!